LTUC/amman-dotnet-401d2/Curriculum/Class26/Resources/Graphs.md

 ![Weighted Matrix](assets/weightMatrix.PNG)

-Within adjacency lists, you must include *both* the wight and the name of the adjacent vertex.
+Within adjacency lists, you must include *both* the weight and the name of the adjacent vertex.

 Here is an example of what this may look like:

 ![Weighted List](assets/weightList.PNG)

-Do you notice the differences and similiarites of a weighted adjacency list vs an unweighted?
-A great way to represent the {vertice,weight} connection is through some sort of key/value pair data structure.
+Do you notice the differences and similarities of a weighted adjacency list vs an unweighted?
+A great way to represent the {vertices, weight} connection is through some sort of key/value pair data structure.

 ## Traversals
 You will be required to traverse through a graph.
-The traversals itself are similar to those of trees.
+The traversals itself are like those of trees.
 Below is a breakdown of how you would traverse a graph.

 ### Breadth First
 In a breadth first traversal, you are starting at a specific vertex/node.
 This node must be specified when calling the `BreadthFirst()` method.
-The breadth-first traversal of a graph is similar to that of a tree, with the exception that graphs can have cycles.
-When a graph has cycles and we are trying to traverse, this leaves the possibilty to be in an infinite loop....this is bad.
-To prevent such behavior, we need to have some sort of flag that specifies if we have already visited that verticie.
+The breadth-first traversal of a graph is like that of a tree, with the exception that graphs can have cycles.
+When a graph has cycles and we are trying to traverse, this leaves the possibility to be in an infinite loop....this is bad.
+To prevent such behavior, we need to have some sort of flag that specifies if we have already visited that vertices.
 Upon each visit, we just set the "visited" flag from `false` to `true`.

 As a refresher of what breadth first actually means here it is:
-Breadth first traversal is when you visit all of the nodes that are closest to the root as possible.
-From there you traverse outwards, level by level, until you have vistied all of the vertices/nodes.
+Breadth first traversal is when you visit all the nodes that are closest to the root as possible.
+From there you traverse outwards, level by level, until you have visited all the vertices/nodes.

 Here is what the algorithm breadth first traversal looks like:
 1. `Enqueue` the declared start node into the Queue.
 2. Create a loop that will run while the node still has nodes present.
 3. `Dequeue` the first node from the queue
-4. if the `Dequeue`'d node has unvisited child nodes, mark the unvisited chilren as visited and re-insert them back into the queue.
+4. if the `Dequeue`'d node has unvisited child nodes, mark the unvisited children as visited and re-insert them back into the queue.

-Let's take a look at a visual for a breadth first:
+Let's look at a visual for a breadth first:

 ![BreadthFirst](assets/BreadthFirst.PNG)

 The visual above shows the levels in which the nodes will be added to the queue.
-You can see that since the root node is `A`,it will look the nodes that are only 1 away from the root.
+You can see that since the root node is `A`, it will look the nodes that are only 1 away from the root.
 This is `C`,`E`, & `B`.

 Next it will look at the nodes that are 2 away from the root, this is `F`, `G`, & `D`.